ZEISS-PiWeb/PiWeb-Api/_pages/0125-restapi-dataservice-measurements.md

 ### Endpoints

-You can fetch, create, update and delete measurements and values via the following endpoints:
+You can fetch, create, update and delete measurements and values using the following endpoints:
 <br/>

 #### Measurements